a-ads/blog/content/blog/2019-07-03-you-see-html-code-not-found-error-what-next.md

 ![](/blog/assets/07dfcb2d-29d9-43fc-8942-2b59fb4c47a0.jpeg)

 An unexpected error occurred and we cannot identify its origin.
-It can disappear if you launch our bot manually or it may remain, then you should contact our helpdesk.
+It might disappear on its own or it might remain, then you should contact our helpdesk.

 ![](/blog/assets/tyl1.png)